mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 "Who's asking?"

-I made a heavy gulp.

-"I'm just scared is all."
+"L-Linyu.
+My name is Linyu."

 The maman didn't move, but I drew closer and knealt by hae side.

-"The one that came before me was named Ginnu."
+Thi introduced herself, "The one that came before me was named Ginnu."

 I interjected excitedly, "Ginnu!
 You disappeared after the battle.
 What happened to you?"

 "Ginnu died and is forgotten.
 I am _Annu_, one without a name."

-Curiosity took hold of my body, and moved me closer to hae.
-Immediately, I noticed the pendant around hae neck.
+My curiosity noticed a pendant around hae neck, moved me closer to see it.

 "You knew...
 Melna?"
+I asked.

 Hae voice perked up, "You know Melna?"

 "Yes!
-She saved me when I woke up in a strange place..."
+She took me in when I woke up in Heiko..."

 "What happened to her?" thi asked in a subdued sort of excitement.

+A brief glimpse of her death flashed in my mind, and all the myriad emotions that went with it, crammed into a moment.
+Ginnu saw my stare, heard my silence, and knew.

+"She prepared her people for what was to come.
+Bought us time to save most of them."

+In a slow gesture, thi grasped my hands with hae own and held silence between our palms.

 "Is something the matter?"
 I asked, changing the subject.
-And in a slow gesture, thi grasped my hands with hae own and moved them underneath a layer of kelp on the side of hae abdomen.
+And with the same gentle movement, thi led my fingers underneath a layer of damp kelp on the side of hae abdomen.
 My fingers traced a wound, long, deep, and healing poorly.
 I looked through the eyes my mother gave me, looked inside the body with my mind, imagined hae voice present through my own. _Right-side filter gills are immediately below the laceration, torn.
 Bleeding has stopped, but hae blood is acidifying.
 Infection is likely.
 This was meant to kill hae slowly._

 "Come," I said, still speaking , "Let's get you out into the light."